 - 1.56.
-The duties of external examiners are: - i. to comment upon the assessments for each module for which they are responsible, the extent to which the assessments cover the syllabus, and whether they enable students to demonstrate achievement of the learning outcomes; - ii. to consider, comment upon, and approve (or otherwise) all examination question papers, and to comment upon marking schemes for individual papers, assessment criteria, and model answers; - iii. to confirm whether or not the standard of marking is satisfactory by scrutinising a sample of assessed work for each module (sample size to be agreed between the board and the examiner); - iv. to comment upon the standards of achievement of students, and the comparability of this achievement to standards elsewhere; - v. to comment upon the standards of proposed awards, and their comparability to similar awards made elsewhere; - vi. to make known any causes for concern in relation to academic standards achieved by students, the standards of modules, and the standards of awards to be made; - vii. exceptionally, upon written request, to provide independent opinion where there is a significant, unresolved difference between marks awarded by first and second markers on a script or piece of work;
+The duties of an external examiner are: - i. to comment upon the assessments for each module for which they are responsible, the extent to which the assessments cover the syllabus, and whether they enable students to demonstrate achievement of the learning outcomes; - ii. to consider, comment upon, and approve (or otherwise) all examination question papers, and to comment upon marking schemes for individual papers, assessment criteria, and model answers: - iii. to confirm whether or not the standard of marking is satisfactory by scrutinising a sample of assessed work for each module (sample size to be agreed between the board and the examiner); - iv. to comment upon the standards of achievement of students, and the comparability of this achievement to standards elsewhere; - v. to comment upon the standards of proposed awards, and their comparability to similar awards made elsewhere; - vi. to make known any causes for concern in relation to academic standards achieved by students, the standards of modules, and the standards of awards to be made; - vii. exceptionally, upon written request, to provide independent opinion where there is a significant, unresolved difference between marks awarded by first and second markers on a script or piece of work; - viii. to advise the Subject Examination Board on appropriate actions where the marks for a module are significantly outside the normal pattern, and to endorse (or otherwise) recommendations by markers for actions where the marks for a module are significantly outside the normal pattern; - ix. to attend meetings of the Subject Examination Board, and to participate fully in decision making;

-- viii. to advise the Subject Examination Board on appropriate actions where the marks for a module are significantly outside the normal pattern, and to endorse (or not) recommendations by markers for actions where the marks for a module are significantly outside the normal pattern; - ix. to attend meetings of the Subject Examination Board, and to participate fully in decision making; - x. to endorse (or otherwise) decisions on results, progression, and recommendations for award; - xi. to attend meetings of the Degree Examination Board, where desired; - xii. to submit a full written report, including an optional confidential report to the Principal; - xiii. in addition, for external examiners who are intercollegiate examiners, to comment upon the standard of the University of London awards conferred by QMUL and their comparability with similar awards at other colleges of the University of London; - xiv. to perform any other duties requested by Senate or the Degree Examination Board, following appropriate consultation over the nature of those duties. - 1.57.
+- x. to endorse (or otherwise) decisions on results, progression, and recommendations for award: - xi. to attend meetings of the Degree Examination Board, where desired; - xii. to submit a full written report, including an optional confidential report to the Principal; - xiii. to perform any other duties requested by Senate or the Degree Examination Board, following appropriate consultation over the nature of those duties. - 1.57.
 By agreement with the Subject Examination Board and in consultation with the relevant schools and institutes, external examiners may also carry out other duties including: the approval of project topics and essay titles, interviewing students on their programmes of study and experiences, commenting informally on proposed curriculum changes, commenting upon proposed changes to assessment methods.